kateka494/Kat-Brightlight-DataInsights-2025/README.md

 This report was created in response to the appointment of a new CEO at Brightlight Coffee Shop.The goal is to provide the new CEO with a solid understanding of sales trends, product performance, and store operations to support future strategies.
+Coffee Shop Sales Analysis
+Project Overview
+This repository contains a data analysis project for a multi-location coffee shop chain.
+The goal is to analyze sales transaction data to uncover key business insights, identify trends, and provide data-driven recommendations to optimize operations, marketing, and product strategy.

+#Key Findings & Insights
+#1.
+Overall Health
+The business is healthy with a strong volume of transactions (149,116 sales), generating R2.1 million in revenue from the sale of 643,410 units.

+#2.
+Store Performance
+Revenue is well-balanced across all three locations:

+Hell's Kitchen is the top performer by a small margin.

+Astoria and Lower Manhattan are very close in revenue and units sold.
+This suggests consistent brand execution but also an opportunity for location-specific strategies.

+#3.
+Product Analysis
+Coffee is the dominant category, contributing over 36% of total revenue.

+Bakery is a strong and essential secondary category.

+Drinking Chocolate and Coffee Beans command a high Average Sales value, indicating they are premium products.

+Categories like Flavours and Loose Tea are low performers in both revenue and average transaction value.

+#4.
+Customer Behavior
+The vast majority (99.99%) of customers are "Low Spenders."
+The business model is heavily reliant on high-volume, low-value transactions.

+A tiny segment of "High Spenders" exists, primarily purchasing Coffee Beans and Branded products, proving there is a market for premium offerings.

+#5.
+Temporal Trends
+Spring is the strongest season by a significant margin.

+Mornings are critical, generating nearly half of all daily revenue.

+Evenings are a major underperformer, representing a significant opportunity for growth.

+#Recommendations
+Increase Average Transaction Value (ATV):

+Implement upselling training for staff (e.g., "Would you like a pastry with that?").

+Introduce a tiered loyalty program that rewards higher spending, not just frequency.

+Create and promote premium bundles (e.g., "Coffee Bag + Mug").

+Optimize Product Mix:

+Invest in and promote leading categories (Coffee, Bakery).

+Market high-value categories (Drinking Chocolate, Coffee Beans) more aggressively.

+Evaluate underperforming categories (e.g., Flavours, Loose Tea) for potential reduction or restructuring.

+Launch Time-Based Promotions:

+Introduce "Afternoon Pick-Me-Up" or "Happy Hour" deals to boost post-lunch sales.

+Create "Evening Wind-Down" offers featuring tea, hot chocolate, and pastries to attract after-work traffic.

+Location-Specific Strategies:

+Test new premium products first in Hell's Kitchen.

+Focus on volume and loyalty promotions in Astoria and Lower Manhattan to maintain their strong traffic.

+Conclusion
+This analysis reveals a successful business with a solid foundation but clear opportunities for growth.
+The primary lever for increased profitability is not necessarily acquiring more customers, but rather increasing the value derived from the existing large customer base through strategic upselling, product optimization, and smart promotions.